djangocon/2021.djangocon.us/_schedule/talks/2021-10-22-using-simple-database-triggers-for.md

 ---
-abstract: "Django has evolved over the years to have first-class support for many advanced database features.
+abstract: 'Django has evolved over the years to have first-class support for many advanced database features.
 Database triggers, however, are a common and powerful database feature with no built-in Django support, and they can actually solve a wide array of many complex Django problems very reliably and succinctly.

   In this talk, you will learn what database triggers are and what types of problems they solve.
 You will also learn how to easily integrate triggers into your Django project using a new open-source library and interactive tutorial.
 We will solve problems like creating append-only models, versioning models, soft-deleting models, and snapshotting historical changes to your models.
-You will leave wondering why on earth you never used triggers in the first place."
+You will leave wondering why on earth you never used triggers in the first place.'
 accepted: true
 category: talks
 date: 2021-10-22 10:00
 difficulty: Intermediate
 image: /static/img/social/presenters/wes-kendall.png
 layout: session-details
-permalink: /talks/using-simple-database-triggers-complex-django-problems/
+permalink: /talks/using-simple-database-triggers-for/
 presenter_slugs:
 - wes-kendall
 presenters:
 - bio: Wes Kendall is the founder and CEO of LeapYear.
 He started the [Opus10 software group](https://github.com/Opus10), which maintains several open-source Django apps primarily centered around advanced usage of Postgres.
 Wes has used Django extensively since 2012 and loves finding ways to push the boundaries of the framework.
   company: LeapYear
   github: ''
   name: Wes Kendall